-SBA loans are specifically designed for small businesses who’ve been unable to secure other forms of financing.
-The SBA doesn’t issue loans directly, but instead, it provides guaranteed payment security to help reduce the risk of lending to otherwise non lendable businesses.
+It’s important to note that the SBA doesn’t issue loans directly; it provides guaranteed payment security to help reduce the risk of lending to otherwise risky borrowers.
 This means that these loans are ideal for businesses with:

-The specific application requirements for an SBA loan will depend on the specific institution that is facilitating the loan.
+The application requirements for an SBA loan will depend on the specific institution that’s facilitating the loan.
 Most loans will also have a minimum capital holdings requirement as well as a minimum down payment.

 If you’re in the process of starting a new business, then SBA microloans may be your best option.
 On the other hand, if you’ve already established yourself as a franchise owner, then a SBA 7(a) loan will likely be able to satisfy your needs.

-What Are the Usage Restrictions?
+What Are the Loan Usage Restrictions?

 Because SBA loans are inherently more risky than other small business loans, there’s typically more oversight involved than you might find elsewhere.
 As stated, SBA loans are often issued under the condition that they’ll be used for a specific purpose (and are thus different from ordinary cash).
 If you were issued a loan for the specific purpose of starting a franchise, then your funds will need to be used for that.

-In addition, prior to applying, you should review the SBA’s white list of approved franchises.
+In addition, prior to applying, you should review the SBA’s whitelist of approved franchises.
 These franchises have worked with the SBA to secure sponsorship and have satisfied a predetermined set of criteria.
 Fortunately, there are numerous franchises available for you to choose from and the list is expected to continue growing over time.

 The SBA is willing to sponsor financing for over 100 different franchises, and these loans may be within your ability to secure.
-Although you should consider all possible options before making any financial commitments, make sure you determine if an SBA loan could be beneficial.
+Although you should consider all possible options before making any financial commitments, determine if an SBA loan could be beneficial prior to applying.

-Editor’s Note: This post was updated for accuracy and comprehensiveness in July 2019.
+Editor’s Note: This post was updated for accuracy and comprehensiveness in October 2021.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.